Do people wake up in the morning and say, “I want to see people who may have been forced into sex work shoot ping pong balls out of their vagina”?

 In my case, my friend and I were happily walking to our favorite ladyboy, when we got forcibly pulled over by a different queen for a picture, who then demanded triple what the tour guide recommended we donate!!
 We went along with it but were a little annoyed at the time because of how pushy they were.
 Pushy-ness really isn’t uncommon in some places, so just be aware so you can avoid being like us.

-Similarly, you can read more and get tickets (฿400-750) on their website, and watch this preview (with different music) for a taste.
+Similarly, you can read more about the show and get tickets (฿400-750) here, and watch this preview (with different music) for a taste.

 “Sexy shows” (ping pong shows)